john-itcsolutions/cheirrs/README.md

 `juju add-relation application:db localhost-localhost:admin/k8s.postgresql:db`

-to connect to the database from the uk8s controller in the kubeflow model (in this case).
+to connect "application" to the database from the uk8s controller in the kubeflow model (in this case).
 __________________________________________________________________

 ## Blockchains-Database Server (Smart-web)